Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

 We now provide theoretical analysis of our directed closure coefficients.
-We first show the symmetry between the four pairs of global directed closure coefficients.
-Motivated by the empirical asymmetry amongst average directed closure coefficients, we prove that this asymmetry can be unboundedly large.
-Finally, to explain the asymmetry, we study how the degree distribution influences the expected value of each average closure coefficients under a directed configuration model with a fixed joint degree distribution.
+We first prove the symmetry between the four pairs of global directed closure coefficients.
+Motivated by the empirical asymmetry amongst average directed closure coefficients, we first prove that this asymmetry can be unboundedly large.
+Finally, to explain the asymmetry, we study how the in- and out- degree distributions influence the expected value of each average closure coefficients under a directed configuration model with a fixed joint degree distribution.